nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_DECOUPLING.md

 You are not going to get this right away.
 It requires practice, conversations with your teammates &amp; instructors, and trying it in different contexts.

+## Next Steps

+There is an entire project in this book called [State Fair](./SF_SETUP.md) where you can practice custom events to keep your components decoupled.

-Time to move on to the next chapter and actually try this out with the Glassdale Cold Case application you are building.
+In the next chapter you will try this out with the Glassdale Cold Case application you are building.
 In the previous chapter, you built a dropdown element that lists crimes.
 You will have that component dispatch a custom message to an Event Hub, and the criminal list component will listen for that event and then behave how it chooses.